flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Similarly, to update the frame, there are multiple options available:

 - Command the **CPU**: The processor now has full access to VRAM whenever it wants.
 However, it may produce unwanted artefacts if it alters data mid-frame, so waiting for VBlank/HBlank (*traditional way*) remains the safest option in most cases.
-- Use the **DMA Controller**: DMA provides transfer rates around ten times faster and can be scheduled during VBlank and HBlank.
+- Use the **DMA Controller**: Direct Memory Access (DMA) provides transfer rates around ten times faster and can be scheduled during VBlank and HBlank.
 This console offers four DMA channels (two reserved for sound, one for critical operations, and one for general use).
 Bear in mind that the controller halts the CPU during the operation, although if used properly, the CPU will hardly notice.

 ### Beyond Tiles {.tabs-close}